mikenakis/Bathyscaphe/README.md

 The first two are straightforward: if a class is conclusively assessed as mutable or immutable, then each instance of that class receives the same assessment, and we are done; however, if the class receives a provisory assessment, then Bathyscaphe proceeds to examine the content of the object.

-For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will recursively assess the actual value of that field.
+For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will recursively assess the immutability of the actual value of that field.

 Note that this yields consistently accurate assessments in cases where static analysis tools fail, because they only examine classes, so when a class contains a field which _might_ be mutable, they have no option but to err on the side of caution and assess the containing class as mutable.